ClimberMel/ib_insync/README.rst

 Discussion
 ----------

-The `insync user group <https://groups.io/g/insync>`_ is the place to discuss IB-insync and anything related to it.
+The Discord server https://discord.gg/QvkqQhXg is the place to discuss my fork of IB-insync and anything related to it for now.
+I am hoping that IB-insync finds a new permanent home and people to support the code.
+The original author: Ewald de Wit, seems to have left the project.
+The groups.io disscussion forum was deleted and his public repos on GitHub archived.

 Disclaimer
 ----------